eddie-knight/RpgDB/README.md

-# Starfinder Database for Unity
+# RPG Database for Unity

 Open these files in a scene and add `WeaponDatabase.sh` to an object.
 Upon running, the script should be populated with data from each of the weapons in the JSON files.